zendertv/zender-docs/SignedProvider.md

 - The customer endpoint provides the user with a signed token which contains the user information, a signature (using a shared secret) and a timestamp

 - This signed token is then passed to the authentication of the Zender Player
-- Then the player starts and the signedToken is send to the Zender Authentication for verification
+- Then the player starts and the signedToken is sent to the Zender Authentication for verification

-- The Zender Authentication verifies the signature using a shared secret
+- The Zender Authentication verifies the signature using the shared secret
-- It cheks that the signature is not too old
+- It checks that the signature is not too old
-- On succesfull verification it will extract the user information from the token and create a Zender User if it doesn't exist already
+- On successful verification it will extract the user information from the token and create a Zender User if it doesn't exist already
-- From then on the Zender Player has succesfully logged in the user and works with it's own Zender Session
+- From then on the Zender Player has successfully logged in the user and works with its own Zender Session

 # Requirements:
 The Signed Provider needs additional backend configuration.